 While motorcycles serve as a convenient transportation option for many people, lack of visibility increases the chance of a larger vehicle colliding with a motorcyclist.
 Many motorcycle crashes occur because other drivers fail to fulfill their duty of care, such as watching out for riders before changing lanes or completing other driving maneuvers.

-If you or your family member suffered injuries because of a motorcycle crash caused by a negligent driver, a Plano motorcycle accident lawyer may be able to help you recover compensation.
-Contact the legal team at Underwood Law office today to learn more by calling (972) 535-6377.
+If you or your family member suffered injuries because of a motorcycle crash caused by a negligent driver, our Plano motorcycle accident lawyer may be able to help you recover compensation.

 Motorcycle accidents occur in many of the same ways that other types of motor vehicle collisions do.
 However, the significant size difference places them at greater risk.
 As much smaller vehicles, motorcycles are more likely to fall into other drivers’ blind spots on the road.